pljson/pljson/README.md

 ## Documentation

-see the version 2 documentation and study the main type specifications first, later you can study the package specifications and I will update this README for more information
+See the version 2.0 documentation and study the main type specifications first.
+Later you can study the package specifications and I will update this README for more information.

 ## Project folders and files